JCSDA-internal/yamlprocessor/docs/data-process.rst

    - In the :py:attr:`.include_paths` (list) attribute of the relevant :py:class:`yamlprocessor.dataprocess.DataProcessor` instance.

+LIMITATIONS

-LIMITATION.
-It is worth noting that YAML anchors/references will only work within files, so an include file will not see anchors in the parent file, and vice versa.
+ - YAML anchors/references will only work within files, so an include file will not see anchors in the parent file, and vice versa.
+ - Since INCLUDE is part of a map/dict, keys in the same map/dict that are not recognised will not be processed.

 Modularisation / Include with Query
 -----------------------------------

 Consider an example where we want to include only a subset of the data structure from the include file.
 We can use a `JMESPath <https://jmespath.org/>`_ query to achieve this.

 For example, we may have something like this in ``hello-root.yaml``: